Two per cent measurement of $H_0$ from Cepheids alone: Methodology

 \subsubsection{Supernova magnitude selection}

 For \ac{SN} apparent magnitude selection we have that

 where $m_{\rm SN}^{\lim}$ is the \ac{SN} apparent magnitude threshold,

 is the predicted apparent magnitude of a \ac{SN} at distance $r$ with absolute magnitude $M_B$, $\tilde{\sigma}_{\rm SN}$ is the selection smoothness term, and $\sigma_{\rm SN}$ is the uncertainty in \ac{SN} apparent magnitude.
 We set $\tilde{\sigma}_{\rm SN}$ to be 0.15~mag and $\sigma_{\rm SN}$ to the average square root of the diagonal of the \ac{SN} covariance (approximately $0.13~\mathrm{mag}$), though the inference is not very sensitive to either choice.

-Without considering the inhomogeneous Malmquist bias, the prior on distance is given by $\pi(r) \propto r^2$ and is independent of $\hat{u}$.
+In \cref{eq:prob_detection_with_threshold_flux}, the integral over the observed sky position has been collapsed by the delta-function angular likelihood, which fixes the observed sky position to the true one.
+Because the selection probability marginalises over all possible sources, we must integrate over the full volume.

+Assuming no inhomogeneous Malmquist bias ($n_g \propto \mathrm{const.}$), the radial distance and sky position are independent and the angular prior is constant over the sphere.
+Writing the spherical volume element as $\dd^3\bm{r} = r^2 \dd r \dd\bm{\Omega}$, the angular integral yields unity and the radial integration retains the Jacobian $r^2$, so the integral reduces to a 1D integral over $r$ with measure $r^2 \dd r$.
 At small physical distances, the distance modulus is related to distance (expressed in Mpc) as $\mu \approx 5 \log (r/\text{1 Mpc}) + 25$, and the detection probability simplifies to

 This result is independent of $\sigma_{\rm SN}$.
 In the expression above we wrote the dependence as $10^{-3M_B/5}$.
-More precisely, the relevant factor is $10^{w3(M_B - m_{\rm SN}^{\lim})/5}$, which depends on the difference between $M_B$ and the limiting magnitude $m_{\rm SN}^{\lim}$.
+More precisely, the relevant factor is $10^{3(M_B - m_{\rm SN}^{\lim})/5}$, which depends on the difference between $M_B$ and the limiting magnitude $m_{\rm SN}^{\lim}$.
 Since the posterior dependence on $m_{\rm SN}^{\lim}$ is separable, it can be marginalised out and absorbed into the overall proportionality constant together with $\sigma_{\rm SN}$.
 We can also consider the case when the selection is a smooth function of the magnitude.
 Going back to~\cref{eq:prob_detection}, we have that

-Through a similar change of variables we can pull out the dependence on $M_B$ outside of the integral, so that $p(S = 1 \mid M_B) \propto 10^{-3 M_B / 5}$ and the shape of the selection function only changes the normalization constant such that the posterior is independent of it.
+Through a similar change of variables we can pull out the dependence on $M_B$ outside of the integral, so that $p(S = 1 \mid M_B) \propto 10^{-3 M_B / 5}$ and the shape of the selection function only changes the normalisation constant such that the posterior is independent of it.

-However, because the inhomogeneous Malmquist bias makes the distance prior dependent on $\hat{u}$, the integral over $\hat{u}$ no longer vanishes and must be evaluated explicitly.
-We model the galaxy bias using the \ac{LOS} density from the reconstruction and marginalise by drawing \num{1000} random \ac{LOS}, computing the selection probability along each, and averaging the results.
-We verify that this number of random \ac{LOS} is sufficient to ensure independence of the results on the sampling.